Skip to main content

 Renting a car in Montenegro

 Renting a car in Montenegro was actually really easy.
 I honestly wasn’t sure how it was going to be.
-On my train ride to Croatia, someone was telling me to be careful renting a car in Bosnia because the police were rather corrupt and will pull you over just for bribes (a case in a lot of countries) and I was worried about Montenegro would be the same.
+On my train ride to Croatia, someone was telling me to be careful renting a car in Bosnia because the police were rather corrupt and would pull you over just for bribes (the case in a lot of countries) and I was worried that Montenegro would be the same.

 First things first, do you need a car in Montenegro?